SciRooPlot/SciRooPlot/README.md

 --------
 The Plotting Framework ships with a builtin plotting application that enables you to quickly create plots from previously saved plot definitions.
 To use this app you need to:
-- source the .plotrc in the main directory of the repository
+- source the ".plotrc" script in the main directory of the repository
 - place both the "inputFilesConfig.XML" and "plotDefinitions.XML" (names have to be like this for now) produced by your program in some central config folder
 - define the environment variable `__PLOTTING_CONFIG_DIR` to point to this folder
 - define the environment variable `__PLOTTING_OUTPUT_DIR` to the directory where you want to store the created plots (pdf, png, etc.)

 Now you can run the command `plot` from everywhere.
 To see the available program options run `plot --help`.
-For zsh shells auto-completion is supported and you can to tab through the available commands, figureGroups and plots.
+For Z shells (zsh) this program supports an auto-completion feature, so you can to tab through the available commands, figureGroups and plots.
-The app also has a 'browse' feature that enables you to quickly plot the content of root files.
+The app also has a 'browse' option that enables you to directly plot the content of root files without creating a plot definition.